Extracting Hacker News Book Recommendations with the ChatGPT API

 The Data

 Because I enjoy working with data and think you might find it interesting to analyse the results, here’s the raw data produced by GPT , sorted by title.
 Note there’s a match column in there which includes an excerpt of the comment where the book was identified.
 I also normalised the book titles, lowercasing and removing ‘the’ if present at the start, and removed any subtitles.
-This enabled me to query the top books without missing too many items due to inconsistence in the names that gpt came up with.
+This enabled me to query the top books without missing too many items due to inconsistency in the names that gpt came up with.

 Here is the input data in zipped csv format, it expands out to a 24 MB file.